mailjet/prestashop-mailjet-plugin-apiv3/README.md

 * 24/7 customer support is available in English, French, German and Spanish

-Is your shop using version 1.5?
-This module is already pre-installed and ready to use!
-To activate it, go to the "Modules" tab in your back office and click "Install".

-To connect your Mailjet account, sign up or sign into your account and copy/paste your API and Secret Keys over into the add-on.
+To connect your Mailjet account, [sign up](https://app.mailjet.com/signup?aff=prestashop-3.0) or [sign in](https://app.mailjet.com/account/api_keys) to your account and copy/paste your API and Secret Keys over into the add-on.

 ## Customer Benefits

 Your customers will benefit by receiving personalized and pertinent emails delivered straight into their inbox increasing engagement and repeat buying.

 ## Installation:
-1. Download the zip.
+1. Download the mailjet.zip file from the [latest release](https://github.com/mailjet/prestashop-mailjet-plugin-apiv3/releases).
-2. Unzip the archive and rename the folder to "mailjet".
-3. Then zip again the folder.
-4. Upload the zip in your Prestashop installation.
+2. Upload the zip in your Prestashop installation.
-5. Connect your Mailjet Account.
+3. Connect your Mailjet Account.

 If you are not yet a Mailjet user, please click [Register](https://app.mailjet.com/signup?aff=prestashop-3.0) to create a new account.
 To view the different pricing plans, please click the 'Pricing' button.